rackerlabs/support-how-to/content/cloud-files/multi-region-support-in-cloud-files.md

 in both locations along with related bandwidth charges.

-All customers existing previous to September 1, 2012 had their current region set as their &ldquo;default", which orders it first in the list of endpoints when authenticating against Cloud Files using our Auth 1.1 or 2.0 APIs.
+All customers existing previous to September 1, 2012 had their current region set as their "default", which orders it first in the list of endpoints when authenticating against Cloud Files using our Auth 1.1 or 2.0 APIs.
 Customers using Auth 1.0 will still only have a single endpoint returned.